oblinger/HookAnchorApp/T/Life/Diary/Reflections.md

+### 2024-11-12  Hackers was fun/energizing.
+I am credible 4 many jobs
-### 2024-11-03  COMPLETION - Pick things to finish; then finish them!sh
+### 2024-11-03  COMPLETION - Pick things to finish; then finish them!

 - Just finished the basement, felt pretty great.
 - I am in shooting distance to finishing my car and resume.